elinatomson/bomberman-dom/README.md

 # bomberman-dom

+This project has been made according to the task described [here](https://github.com/01-edu/public/tree/master/subjects/bomberman-dom).

 ## Project Description
 This is a bomberman alike game, where multiple players can join in and battle until one of them is the last man standing.
 There is also a live chat that enables players to talk to each other.

+Be aware of that in this project I was not allowed to use canvas, neither Web-GL nor another framework.
+For this project I had to use my own framework I did on the mini-framework [project](https://github.com/01-edu/public/tree/master/subjects/mini-framework).

 ### Game
 - **Number of Players:** The game supports 2 to 4 players.